jcwilk/tdi/README.md

 ### Top Right Conversation Management Buttons and Pausing

 - **API Key Entry/Removal**: Set your OpenAI API key here.
 Not required to explore the app, but highly suggested in order to enjoy its benefits.
+If your key isn't set it will be bright red to remind you that the AI Assistant is unavailable.
 - **Share Button**: Share your conversation on ShareGPT anonymously.
 Options include various manners of escaping/converting for optimal sharing.
 - **Edit JSON Button**: Opens a JSON editor for the conversation, compatible with the OpenAI API schema.
 Import or export conversations for use with other systems.
 - **Functions Selector (Sigma Icon)**: Choose which functions the AI has access to by opening a modal with available options.